 A formal review of the 2011 HMP was undertaken prior to the preparation of this revised HMP.
 Prepared in accordance with Sections 324W and 341X of the EPBC Act, the review assessed the management plan for its consistency with the Commonwealth Heritage management principles and its effectiveness in protecting and managing the heritage values.
 It also provided recommendations for the improved protection of the heritage values.
 The recommendations from the review have helped inform the development of this HMP.

-This HMP is consistent with the regulations of the EPBC Act, particularly Schedule 7A 'management plans for Commonwealth Heritage places', and Schedule 7B 'Commonwealth Heritage management principles' (refer to Appendix B for the compliance schedule).
+This HMP is consistent with the EPBC Regulations, particularly Schedule 7A 'Management plans for Commonwealth Heritage places', and Schedule 7B 'Commonwealth Heritage management principles' (refer to Appendix B for the compliance schedule).

 1.2 Study Area